-Dr. Best stands out from other chiropractors because of his dedication to master many of the techniques within the chiropractic profession.
+Dr. Best, D.C. stands out from other chiropractors because of his dedication to master many of the techniques within the chiropractic profession.
 Chiropractic has more than hundred different techniques, but the underlying philosophy is the same.
 To restore motion to subluxated vertebra thus removing any obstructions to the flow of proprioceptive information to the brain so the body can heal itself.
 Learn more about the chiropractic adjustment.

 What is Applied Kinesiology and Chiropractic?